bootdotdev/blog/content/about.md

   - /img/800/our_method_banner.png.webp
 ---

-The state of education for backend developers is fraught with difficulty, but it doesn't need to be that way. **The mission of Boot.dev is to make the process of becoming a backend engineer effective, fun, and inexpensive.**
+The state of education for back-end developers is fraught with difficulty, but it doesn't need to be that way. **The mission of Boot.dev is to make the process of becoming a backend engineer effective, fun, and inexpensive.**

 ## Why build Boot.dev?

 I started building Boot.dev for my wife Breanna who wanted to transition into backend development from her job as an x-ray technician.
-After searching for awhile, we couldn't find any learning platforms that checked all the boxes that I felt were necessary as a backend hiring manager.
-I built Boot.dev so that anyone struggling to get a job as a backend engineer can learn the computer science skills that employers actually want to see.
+After searching for a while, we couldn't find any learning platforms that checked all the boxes that I felt were necessary as a backend hiring manager.
+I built Boot.dev so that anyone struggling to get a job as a backend engineer can learn the computer science skills that employers actually want to see in a candidate.
 My wife was my first student and loves the platform, so I hope you do too.

 Boot.dev isn’t just a collection of programming courses, read on to hear about some of the we have opinions about the most effective way for you to learn back-end development.